PlantPal-C242-PS112/PlantPal/README.md

 This project demonstrates the implementation, training, and deployment of a Convolutional Neural Network (CNN) model for plant disease classification using TensorFlow.
 The model is capable of identifying 31 distinct classes of plant diseases based on input images, including healthy states of plants.

-Visualization of training metrics (accuracy and loss).
+Visualization of training metrics (accuracy and loss):
 - train acc: 95.59% and val acc: 97.16%
 - train loss: 27.68% and val loss 22.09%

 Model serialization into multiple formats:
 - Keras (.h5 and .keras)